TheresaLui/SelfHelpContent_v2/articles/problemscopingques.web.functionapp/problemscopingques-managed-service-identity-integration.md

 			"displayLabel": "Are you attempting to authenticate inbound requests to your Function App or authorize the Function on other Azure resources?", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
-					"value": "authenticate inbound requests",
+					"value": "Authenticate inbound requests",
-					"text": "authenticate inbound requests"
+					"text": "Authenticate inbound requests"
 				},
 				{
-					"value": "authorize the Function on other Azure resources", "text": "authorize the Function on other Azure resources" }
+					"value": "Authorize the Function on other Azure resources", "text": "Authorize the Function on other Azure resources" }
 			],
 			"required": false